 The course is known for including many of the best-known template holes in golf, including redan, Alps, Biarritz, and Principal’s Nose holes.

-In Jersey City not too far from Bloomfield, you’ll find Skyway Golf Course, a nine-hole adventure with views of the Manhattan skyline.
+In Jersey City, not too far from Bloomfield (15 miles and a 25-minute drive from Blue Oak), you’ll find Skyway Golf Course, a nine-hole adventure with views of the Manhattan skyline.

 This public golf course is known for dunes, rolling fairways, and colorful fescue, and it has roughly equal amounts of par three, par four, and par five holes.